LRZ-BADW/AITS-containers/1-First-steps/README.md

 - hostname
 - uname -a
 - ps aux
+- Execute commands in the containers and explore
 - exit / ctrl-D / ctrl-P ctrl-Q

 > Try common UN*X commands in your shell: ls, cd, pwd...
 Are some of them missing?
 Is it a bug or feature of containers?
 Of Alpine?